 - When the owner of that asset wishes, he can withdraw his token to the source chain and continue operating normally in said chain

 Therefore and as we have explained previously, this system presents the representation of a token of a chain of origin such as Ethereum, in a chain within a more scalable network such as Matic.

 The objective is to be able to perform faster and fully scalable operations, a system similar to the payment channels of the Lightning Network but without the need to have an open channel, with the limitations that this offers in relation to the total volume of operations by the BTC blocked in said channel.

-Matic Network proposes a dual consensus of Test of stake (Pos) in a layer of control and Delegates in the layer of production of block, with the aim of providing a high grade of decentralization without compromising the security, all this combined with the solvency that provides the Ethereum network as a validator of the ownership of a particular asset.
+Polygon Network proposes a dual consensus of Proof of stake (Pos) in a layer of control and Delegates in the layer of production of block, with the aim of providing a high grade of decentralization without compromising the security, all this combined with the solvency that provides the Ethereum network as a validator of the ownership of a particular asset.